jasondavies/tt-isa-documentation/BlackholeA0/TensixTile/TensixCoprocessor/SFPSTOCHRND_FloatFloat.md

 * `SFPSTORE` with `MOD0_FMT_FP16`: If the mantissa precision is reduced to either 7 or 10 bits, a store with `MOD0_FMT_FP16` will suffer no loss of mantissa precision (though there will be loss of exponent range, with out of range values clamped to positive or negative infinity).
 * `SFPSTORE` with `MOD0_FMT_FP32`: If the mantissa precision is reduced to either 7 or 10 bits, a store with `MOD0_FMT_FP32` will be exact, and any subsequent conversion to TF32 will also be exact.

 > (†) Due to a hardware bug, stochastic rounding has a slight bias towards increasing the magnitude rather than being 50:50, and can even sometimes increase the magnitude of values which do not require rounding.
-The functional model faithfully describes the buggy behaviour; the corrected logic would have `> PRNGBits` instead of `>= PRNGBits`.
+Due to another hardware bug, rounding toward zero sometimes incorrectly rounds away from zero.
+The functional model faithfully describes all the buggy behaviours; the corrected logic would have `>` instead of `>=` when comparing `DiscardedBits` and `PRNGBits` (and thus also initialise `PRNGBits` with `0x3fffff` rather than `0x400000` for the `SFPSTOCHRND_RND_NEAREST` case).

 **Backend execution unit:** [Vector Unit (SFPU)](VectorUnit.md), round sub-unit

 > [!TIP]
-> The round to zero mode is new in Blackhole.
+> The round to zero mode is new in Blackhole, though a hardware bug means it sometimes incorrectly rounds away from zero.

 ## Syntax